roperscrossroads/nixos-config/README.md

 ## spiceproxy works!

 I could not find any code to enable this, maybe it's out there but I did not see it.
+I created a pull request upstream [here](https://github.com/SaumonNet/proxmox-nixos/pull/110).

 ## Overview

 This is my config for running the Proxmox Hypervisor on NixOS with SPICE working.
 After trying it out and getting a Debian 12 VM running, I encountered an issue where SPICE was not functioning.
 It turned out that there was just a stub commented out in the `proxmox-nixos` repository.
 I added the necessary code in my flake.nix to make sure it is started with systemd.

-I just started learning nix so the next step is to add the snippet from flake.nix to a fork of the main code base, test it, and see if I can get it merged upstream...

 Currently, SPICE with qxl or virtio/VirtIO-GPU works. virt-viewer automatically opens and resizes as expected when using the Console -> SPICE option with virtio.
-However, VirtIO-GL is not yet working.
+However, VirtIO-GL is not yet working on my system.

 ## Features